A long and proud tradition

 Ian’s particular interest in the Sqn is because his father , Sgt, Flying Officer David Beasley, performed as a noted Navigator to to various Pilots, and in particular, served in three Beaufighter Squadrons, 31, 30, and 93.

 Greg commenced flight training at Bankstown NSW in 1972 and went on to fly commercially from 1978-2016 Charter, Flight Instructor and regional airline services with Carpentaria air Services ( Mt Isa), Chieftain flying School (Bankstown), Solair ( Solomon Islands), and Hazelton Air Services(NSW), ending his career with QantasLink as a DeHavilland Dash 8 captain.

 Greg also has a keen interest in the Association.
 His father Pilot Officer Ron Blades, served very proudly as a Navigator in the Sqn.

 JACK ANDERSON O.A.M (recently passed)

-Our longest serving Secretary, (over 60 years) and original Sqn member, the legendary Jack Anderson, sums up some of the Associations history in his last newsletter:From 31 Sqn Newsletter NSW dated July 2013
+Our longest serving Secretary, (over 60 years) and an original Sqn member, the legendary Jack Anderson, sums up some of the Associations history in his last newsletter:From 31 Sqn Newsletter NSW dated July 2013